SettleMint

 Query feed data: latest values, historical rounds, resolve feeds by subject and topic, list feeds with filtering, and check staleness.

 Feed read endpoints return current values, historical rounds, directory resolution, configuration, and paginated feed lists.
-They help an integration find the feed for a subject and topic, inspect indexed metadata, and decide whether a value is fresh enough to use.
+They help an integration find the feed for a subject and topic, inspect indexed metadata, and verify freshness before use.

 This page is reference material for developers who already have a feed address or (subject, topic) pair.